Military Move – Tips to Prepare for Your PCS

 There are many things you should think about before you are done with the relocation.
 One of them is finding a home.
 Don’t make one of the common moving mistakes and leave this for the end of the relocation process.

 Do you like living on the base?
 You can always sign up for on-base housing.
-Talk to your spouse and make sure you’re on the same page here.
+Talk to your spouse and rest assured you’re on the same page here.
 After that, you should contact the housing office at your installation and ask to be put on the waiting list.
 And while some lists are short, there is a chance that you will have to find alternative accommodation before you get on-base housing.
-Living in a house off the base might be a breath of fresh air for you.
+Living in a house off the basis might be a breath of fresh air for you.

 Get Friendly with Base Family Service

-Every branch in the army has a different name for base family service.
+Every branch in the army, including guard, defense or navy, has a different name for base family service.
 But they all provide you with any information, free of charge.

 You can get assistance in the form of tips about relocation, budget, and many other things that will help you accommodate faster to the location.

-Relocation can be stressful for everybody.
+Moves can be stressful for everybody.
 As you are thinking about how to tell your friends you are moving away and the life you got used to, levels of anxiety rise.
-There are offices and other military families that can assist you in adjusting to your new place of residence.
+There are offices and other military families that can assist you in adjusting to your new home.
 The benefit of living surrounded by army members is that most of them have dealt with the same problems.

 Tips for a Stress-Free PCS

-Avoiding stress entirely is kind of unrealistic, but some tips can help you stay calm during the process of PCS.
+Avoiding stress entirely is kind of unrealistic, but some tips can help you to take a different view and stay calm during the process of PCS and other transportation jobs.
+Luckily, we can provide you and your spouse with some handy tips that can mitigate your stress and worries.

-If you feel like the move itself is your biggest issue, reach out to another army family for advice.
+If you feel like the move itself is your biggest issue, reach out to other army families for advice and differing view.
 They have all been where you are now, and having somebody to vent to can have therapeutic benefits.
 If talking with friends and spouse doesn’t help, reach out to professionals.
 Also, Military One Source offers online counsel, via phone or video.

 Remember, some things are not worth stressing over.
 So, if you don’t find a perfect home right away, take one that will serve as a temporary home.